Mughal–Persian wars

-The Mughal–Persian wars were a series of wars fought in the 16th, 17th and 18th centuries between the Safavid and Afsharid Empires of Persia, and the Mughal Empire of India, over what is now Afghanistan.
+The Mughal–Persian wars or Mughal–Iranian wars were a series of wars fought in the 16th, 17th and 18th centuries between the Safavid and Afsharid Empires of Persia, and the Mughal Empire of India, over what is now Afghanistan.
 The Mughals consolidated their control of what is today India and Pakistan in the 16th century, and gradually came into conflict with the powerful Safavids and Afsharids, led by Abbas the Great and Nader Shah respectively.
 Aside from Nader Shah's invasion of the Mughal Empire, most of the conflict between the two powers were limited to battles for control over Kandahar.
 From a Safavid point of view, the Mughal army counted as "far less formidable" than that of their arch rivals the Ottomans.

 War of 1557–1558

 Shah Tahmasp of Persia tried to exploit the inexperience of the young Mughal Emperor Akbar, then an adolescent.
 He sent an army to lay siege to Kandahar, a vital southern Afghan city held by Shah Muhammad, a governor appointed by the Mughal regent Bairam Khan.
 With no way to offer military assistance, Akbar was compelled to surrender Kandahar to the Persians.
-The Persians held the city on and off for almost four decades before the Mughals recovered it.
+The Persians held the city on and off for almost four decades before the Mughals recovered it in 1595.